The subgroup size formula and application are discussed in the conclusion of this two-part topic.

 Ζ 0.20 = 0.84

 - The desired chart sensitivity (D) – D is the difference between the current process average and a new average, which represents a change that has practical significance.
 In other words, D represents the change in the process average that we are seeking to detect with the control chart.
-As the change we are trying to detect is decreased, the sample size required to detect a process change increases (provided all other factors are unchanged).
+As the change we are trying to detect is decreased, the subgroup size required to detect a process change increases (provided all other factors are unchanged).

-Selecting a sample size involves a trade-off between the above factors.
+Selecting a subgroup size involves a trade-off between the above factors.
 Because, for x-bar charts, the control limits are traditionally placed at ±3 standard deviations from the process average, the Type I error (α) is typically fixed at 0.0027.
 Furthermore, the process standard deviation (σ) is typically estimated from the production process (rather than specified).
-This leaves us to trade off the chart sensitivity (D), the Type II error (β), and the required sample size (n).
-Increasing the sensitivity of the control chart (reducing D) or decreasing the probability of a Type II error both result in a larger required sample size.
+This leaves us to trade off the chart sensitivity (D), the Type II error (β), and the required subgroup size (n).
+Increasing the sensitivity of the control chart (reducing D) or decreasing the probability of a Type II error both result in a larger required subgroup size.

 Suppose that a beer bottler is filling containers labeled as 12 oz.
 The process standard deviation is estimated to be 0.12 ounces.
 The bottle weights follow a Normal distribution, so the bottler decides to center the process at 12.36 ounces to protect themselves against potential “underfills.”
 In addition the company is worried about overfilling, so the risk of a process shift is on both ends.

 What subgroup size is required to detect a shift of 0.18 oz with 80% probability?
 (20% probability that the chart does not detect the shift).

 D = 0.18 oz